zpg6/particlez/README.md

 #### Fall to Floor

 Uses `ParticleBoundsHandling::Stop` and displays particle based on its velocity.
+Particles hit the floor and appear to flatten.

 ```
 cargo run --example fall_to_floor